apache/apisix/docs/en/latest/plugins/mqtt-proxy.md

 }'
 ```

-The sni name must math one or more of the SNIs provided to the ssl object that you created with the CA and server certificates.
+The `sni` name must math one or more of the SNIs provided to the SSL object that you created with the CA and server certificates.

 ## Disable Plugin